BrentLittle/WebDevBootcamp/Section 13 - Projects: HTML and CSS/README.md

 ## Project 1
-The first project I am going to do is a simple lnding page with a parallax effect using css styling.
+The first project I am going to do is a simple lnding page with a parallax effect using CSS styling.

+## Project 2
+Simple landing page for a company using bootstrap.